neiltranterralogic/roku_builder/README.md

 ##### Project Configuration

  * projects.default: the key for the default project
+ * projects.parent_dir: optional directory path that all projects are relative to
  * projects.<project_id>.directory: full path of the git repository the houses the roku app
  * projects.<project_id>.app_name: Name used when packaging the app